 - Activewear or preferred hiking clothes depending on activities.

-- Rain gear, which should live in your daypack for those regular afternoon storms.
+- Rain gear, which should live in your daypack for those regular summer storms.

 - Wide-brimmed hat

 - Sunglasses, preferably UV rated to protect your eyes and polarized to cut glare.

 - Aloe vera – doubles as sunburn relief and body moisturizer.